 Prioritizing safety during weather events

-We keep a close pulse on our operations network across the country to ensure things are running smoothly and weather-related disruptions don’t impact our employees, partners, or customers.
-Amazon’s Contingency Response Center (CRC) operates 24 hours a day and uses a best-in-class, Amazon-developed forecasting tool to provide alerts when increasing levels of heat or severe weather events are expected.
-Once a severe weather alert is flagged, we prepare activities and a timeline to act.
-Through this system, the CRC is able to communicate directly with drivers when severe weather may impact their route and make sure they are able to seek shelter or take a break depending on conditions.
+We closely monitor our nationwide operations 24/7 to help prevent weather-related disruptions from impacting our employees, partners, and customers.
+Amazon’s Contingency Response Center (CRC) operates around the clock, utilizing a best-in-class, Amazon-developed tool to provide alerts when increasing levels of heat or severe weather events are expected.
+Once a severe weather alert is flagged, the CRC establishes a clear plan for site leaders and DSPs to adjust their operations as needed.
+Through this system, the CRC can communicate directly with DAs in real time when severe weather may impact their route and make sure they are able to seek shelter or take a break depending on conditions.

-The Amazon Air Network Control Center (NCC) is another 24/7 operation near our Amazon Air Hub at the Cincinnati/Northern Kentucky International Airport.
-The NCC is responsible for coordinating with Amazon Air's air carrier partners to ensure global operations run safely and on time.
-From Lakeland, Florida to Mumbai, India, the NCC monitors our flight and capacity plans by utilizing state-of-the-art Amazon technology, such as predictive disruption management tools and network planning models, to deliver for Amazon’s customers.
+Complementing these efforts, our Amazon Air Network Control Center (NCC) provides another layer of 24/7 vigilance—located near our Amazon Air Hub at the Cincinnati/Northern Kentucky International Airport.
+The NCC is responsible for coordinating with Amazon Air's carrier partners to ensure global operations run safely and on time, and keeping our air sites informed about potential severe weather events so site leaders can adjust as needed to ensure employees stay safe.

 Trending news and stories